maxhanzo/Mirabilis-BlueCombine/README.md

 **Part 4 - From Observers to Combine: Evolving Our CoreBluetooth Architecture**

+Refactoring a working BLE application into a reactive architecture without rewriting the transport layer.

 **Part 5 - BLE + Kotlin Multi Platform**

 Designing and implementing a custom file-transfer protocol on top of BLE.